CSCI-5828-Foundations-Sftware-Engr/MMW_TeamProject/README.md

 GitHub Actions. node.js.yml workflow.

 ## Production monitoring instrumenting
-We used Grafana but later just used Heroku metrics to monitor.
+We first used Grafana but later just used Heroku metrics to monitor.

 ---